A topic from the subject of Standardization in Chemistry.

 Introduction

 An analytical balance is a sensitive instrument used in chemistry to accurately measure the mass of substances.
 A standardization process is essential to ensure the accuracy and precision of the analytical balance and to correct for any errors that may occur.
-Here is a comprehensive guide to analytical balance and standardization process.
+This guide details analytical balance use and the standardization process.

 Basic Concepts

-An analytical balance works on the principle of equal arm balance.
-It has two pans, one for the sample and the other for the counterbalance.
-The balance is calibrated using known weights to determine the mass of the sample.
+An analytical balance operates on the principle of equal-arm balance.
+It has two pans; one for the sample and the other for a counterbalance.
+The balance is calibrated using known weights to determine the sample's mass.

-Standardization involves the use of a known weight to calibrate the analytical balance.
-This corrects for any errors due to changes in temperature, humidity, or other environmental factors.
+Standardization involves using a known weight to calibrate the analytical balance.
+This corrects for errors due to changes in temperature, humidity, or other environmental factors.

 Equipment and Techniques